hagen1778/gif-generator/README.md

 * IMAGE_NUMBER - amount of GIFs to generate.
 Default: 50

 ## Manage
-Send `SIGHUP` to shutdown generator
+Send `SIGTERM` to shutdown generator